-An act or question coming before the local authority must be done or decided by open voting. cl.
-24 (3) Schedule 7, LGA 2002.
+An act or question coming before the local authority must be done or decided by open voting.

 18.3 Chairperson has a casting vote | Kei te ūpoko te pōti whakatau

 The Mayor, Chairperson or any other person presiding at a meeting has a deliberative vote and, in the case of an equality of votes, has a casting vote.